This post comes from partner site WhistleOut.com.

 5. Save paper, save money: Switch to paperless auto pay

-Carriers encourage auto pay by offering discounts, usually $5 per line of service and often will deduct more if you switch to paperless statements.
-It’s a win-win: lighten your eco-footprint and wallet at the same time.
+Carriers encourage automatic payments by offering discounts — such as $5 per line of service — and often will deduct more if you switch to paperless statements.
+It’s a win-win: Lighten your eco-footprint, and fatten your wallet at the same time.

 As painful as it may seem, it’s always a good idea to regularly check your mobile bill and cut any unused features you’re being charged for.